 - Meanwhile, make the cinnamon filling: stir together soft butter, brown sugar and cinnamon in a medium bowl until well combined.
 It should form a soft paste.
 If it's too thick to spread easily, microwave for 10 seconds to soften.

 - Roll up tightly from the long edge, finishing with the seam-side down.
-Trim about 1-2 cm (½ inch) from each end of the log.
-Using a very sharp knife, slice the log into 12 even pieces.
-You can also use unflavoured dental floss to slice through the dough.
+Use a sharp knife or dental floss (see blog post images) to slice the log into 12 even pieces.

 - Grease a large rectangular casserole dish (approx 24 x 30 cm / 9 x 12 inch) and dust lightly with flour, tapping out the excess.
-Place the cinnamon rolls swirl-side-up in 3 x 4 rows in the casserole dish.
+Place cinnamon rolls 3 x 4 in the baking dish.

 For the Glaze